sushihentaime/blogist/TASKS.md

 19. Add rate limiting
 20. Add example data for the blogs as well as users
 21. Add test inside of docker
+22. Add CORS middleware and testing (Done)
+23. Learn about vim

 Additional Features
 1. Add a profile service